davidrayoussef/funcifyr/README.md

 funcifyr.fillify() // returns array prefilled with a value funcifyr.flattify() // flattens multidimensional arrays
-funcifyr.funcify() // turns method into a function funcifyr.mapify() // similar to arrayify, but runs a callback function on an unmappable collection funcifyr.randomify() // returns random integer funcifyr.repeatify() // repeats a string a number of times funcifyr.schonfinkelify() // a more general-purpose currify
+funcifyr.funcify() // turns method into a function funcifyr.mapify() // similar to arrayify, but runs a callback on an unmappable collection funcifyr.randomify() // returns random integer funcifyr.repeatify() // repeats a string a number of times funcifyr.schonfinkelify() // a more general-purpose currify